bytedance/Fastbot_Android/README.md

 #### Acknowledgement
 * We appreciate the insights and code contribution from project APE by Dr. Tianxiao Gu and Prof. Zhendong Su (ETH Zurich) etc.
-* We thank the useful discussions with Prof. Yao Guo on Fastbot 3.0 (PKU).
+* We thank the useful discussions with Prof. Yao Guo (PKU) on Fastbot.
-* We want to express our gratitude to Prof. Zhenhua Li (THU), Dr. Liangyi Gong (THU) and Prof. Ting Su (East China Normal University) for their helpful opinions on Fastbot 2.0.
+* We want to express our gratitude to Prof. Zhenhua Li (THU), Dr. Liangyi Gong (THU) and Prof. Ting Su (East China Normal University) for their helpful opinions on Fastbot.
 * We are also grateful for valuable advices from Prof. Jian Zhang (Chinese Academy of Sciences).

 > For more Details,  please refer to the handbook in Chinese version